 So leaving from Denver International Airport, you’ll want to go south on Pena Boulevard to Interstate 70.
 From there you’ll drive past Denver and into the mountains for about 53 miles until you get to the Central City Parkway.
 From there you’re just 11 miles away from Central City, and from there, you’re just over a mile downhill to Black Hawk.

-Boulder, Colorado to Blackhawk: 35.7 miles up Highway 119.
-But don’t let that fool you.
-It will take you about an hour.
+Boulder, Colorado: 35.7 miles up Highway 119.
+But don’t let the short distance fool you.
+It will take you about an hour up the hill.

 Ft.
-Collins, Colorado to Blackhawk: 91 miles driving the fastest, non-scenic route on I-25 to Golden, then up Highway 6.
+Collins, Colorado: 91 miles driving the fastest, non-scenic route on I-25 to Golden, then up Highway 6.
 (Roughly an hour and 40 minutes if you’re not stuck behind a rock or a bus).

-Colorado Springs to Blackhawk: Why bother?
-Cripple Creek offers gambling, and is much closer, at just 44 miles around Pike’s Peak, (or roughly just over an hour).
-Nevertheless, if you want to go, here is the distance and directions from Colorado Springs to Black Hawk and Central City.
+Colorado Springs: First off nearby Cripple Creek offers gambling, and is much closer, at just 44 miles around Pike’s Peak, (or roughly just over an hour).
+Nevertheless, if you want to Central City/Black Hawk, go, here is the distance and directions from Colorado Springs to Black Hawk and Central City.